 3. Organize the flow of people and ideas

 This includes the idea of telling good stories.
-Disney attractions guide you logically from point A where you enter the line to point B when you leave the ride (or gift shop that the ride dumps you into at the end.)
+Disney attractions guide you logically from a "pre-show" at point A where you enter the line to a "post-show" at point B when you leave the ride (or gift shop that the ride dumps you into at the end.)
 Do you lecture or do you present?
 Do you give information or tell stories?
 A collection of information is trivia.
 It isn't organized and it isn't history.

-A "weenie" is a guiding object that leads people where you want them to go.
-The Matterhorn at Disneyland is the ultimate weenie drawing you in from the local freeway.
+A "wienie" is a guiding object that leads people where you want them to go.
+It comes from Walt noting that to lead a dog on set all one needed was a hot dog.
+The Matterhorn at Disneyland is the ultimate wienie - drawing you in from the local freeway.
 Sleeping Beauty's castle welcoming you to Fantasyland is another great example.
-What tentpole events and objects are driving your students where you want them to go?
+What tent-pole events and experiences are driving your students where you want them to go?

 5. Communicate with visual literacy

 Shapes, art and color often tell more of a good story than any words do.
 If you are going to use Powerpoint, please learn to use it well.
 I'm tired of being told that lecture doesn't work.
 Sure it does - if it is presented properly.
 Bad lectures, or even good lectures with bad visuals, may not work but visual communication always has, and always will.

 This one is the hardest for me to follow.
 We are expected to teach so many things in 7th grade World History (and with even more to soon be added thanks to the awful new California Social Studies framework) so it is tempting to just add in one more fact, one more story each day.
 When we (I) do so we're not actually gaining anything other than the ability to say "but I taught that!" when we see their test scores.
 We do it for us, not for them.
 That's wrong.